Hovenden House, Barn and Abolition Hall: History

 On 3 February 1794, Samuel Maulsby purchased the 8.25-acre plot at the northeast corner of Germantown and Butler Pikes, for £137.
 The sellers were John Fontiles and his wife Elizabeth, who had bought the corner plot from Joseph and Mary Potts on February 2, 1789.
 The 1794 deed mentioned "a messuage" (house) on the property, but did not describe it.
 Maulsby later purchased adjacent plots at the north end of the farm, which expanded it to 128 acres (51.8 hectares) and extended it to Flourtown Road.

 Samuel Maulsby was the owner of a large and fertile farm at Plymouth Meeting...
 It included the whole north east corner of the two roads, the Germantown turnpike, its south boundary, and the Plymouth and Broad Axe turnpike, along which it extended for half a mile, its western boundary.
 [I]n addition to the farming operations the burning of lime was extensively carried on by him.

-About 1795, he built a 3-story, 14-room, Federal-style dwelling on the corner, diagonally opposite the meetinghouse.
-An earlier stone house seems to have been incorporated into his new house.
-Maulsby built the stone barn, perhaps around the same time, and is presumed to have built the carriage shed.
+Sometime around 1795, Samuel Maulsby built a three-story, fourteen-room, Federal-style dwelling on the corner, diagonally opposite the meetinghouse.
+He seems to have incorporated an earlier stone house into his new house.
+He built the stone barn, perhaps around the same time, and is presumed to have built the carriage shed.
 In 1799, he married Susanna Thomas (1780–1818), and they had seven children.

-Maulsby built or altered the Cater Corner House (c.1802), at the southeast corner of Butler Pike and Flourtown Road, possibly as housing for Thomas Davis, a free-black limeburner recorded as living on his property.
+Maulsby altered the Cater-Corner House (c.1802), at the southeast corner of Butler Pike and Flourtown Road, possibly as housing for Thomas Davis, a free-Black limeburner recorded as living on Maulsby's property.
 At 3-5 Germantown Pike, just east of his house, Maulsby built the Plymouth Meeting General Store and Post Office (c.1826–27).
-His son Jonathan (1801–1845) ran the store and served as Plymouth Meeting's first postmaster.
+His son Jonathan (1801–1845) managed the store and served as Plymouth Meeting's first postmaster.

 In 1832, Maulsby's daughter Martha (1807–1870) married George Corson (1803–1860), a son of Joseph and Hannah Corson, and a former clerk in the general store.
 Samuel Maulsby died on July 12, 1838, and was interred beside his wife in the meetinghouse's burial ground.
-George and Martha Maulsby Corson purchased the farm from his estate on April 6, 1839.
-George and his brothers purchased the Maulsby limestone quarries, and founded what became G. & W. H. Corson Company – Lime Merchants.
+George and Martha Maulsby Corson purchased the farm from her father's estate on April 6, 1839.
+George and his brother Walter purchased the Maulsby limestone quarries, and founded G. & W. H. Corson Company – Lime Merchants in 1843.